We have started a Patreon page with the hopes that

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 The Reflecting Skin gets an 1080P transfer to Blu-ray from Soda Pictures in the UK.
 It is solidly in dual-layered territory and has a max'ed bitrate for the 1.5 hour feature.
 Dick Pope's (Topsy-Turvy, Naked, Secrets & Lies, The Illusionist) cinematography is exceptional.
 The visuals look a shade waxy but it doesn't' reflect digitization, IMO - but the softer look rather represents an intentional appearance.
-There may be a touch of, non-distracting, high-frequency edge-enhancement.
-The texture in minimal, fine and consistent.
+There may be a touch of, non-distracting, high-frequency edge-enhancement and a very heavy waxiness.
+The texture in minimal.
 It is described as a "new 2K scan restored in a high-definition transfer from original elements" and is also director-approved.
-Colors are beautiful - appearing painterly - and it looks very impressive in-motion.
+Colors are beautiful - appearing painterly - and it looks appealing in-motion.
 As we have heard poor reports about the German HD (and previous DVDs) this Blu-ray is certainly appears to be the best presentation for your home theater viewing.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION